awcodify/sysctl-theme/docs/components/social-sharing.md

 ## Additional Tips

 - Use the `page.description` or `page.excerpt` for the shared text when available
-- Add Open Graph and Twitter Card meta tags to your pages for better link previews (included by default in Sysctl Theme)
+- Add Open Graph and Twitter Card meta tags to your pages for better link previews (included by default in Arsxy Theme)
 - Test your sharing buttons across different platforms to ensure they work as expected